 NSI can at any time withdraw your NSI approval.
 The withdrawal of your NSI approval will be from any date we decide.
 You will be given notice in writing of the withdrawal.
-There are a number of reasons why your NSI approval may be withdrawn; these are listed, but not limited to:
+Reasons for withdrawal of Approval include;

-You can make an appeal against any Certification decision we have made regarding a particular clause within the NSI Regulations, Scheme Criteria or applicable standards.
+You can make an appeal against a Certification decision we have made regarding a particular clause within the NSI Regulations, Scheme Criteria or applicable standards.

-a) set special conditions for your NSI approval;
+- set special conditions for your NSI approval

-e) changed the scope and sector of NSI approval your company has been granted; or
+- changed the scope and sector of NSI approval your company has been granted or

-f) suspended or withdrawn your NSI approval (where appeal is permitted by the NSI Regulations).
+- suspended or withdrawn your approval (where appeal is permitted by the NSI regulations)

 If you wish to appeal, you must give us written notice clearly setting out the reasons why you are appealing, within 28 days of the original decision.
 If you appeal against a decision, your appeal will not cause the decision to be delayed or postponed.
 The original decision stands until it is confirmed, changed or overturned as a result of a subsequent decision being made following your appeal.